r3-os/r3/src/constance/src/lib.md

     static COTTAGE: Objects = constance::build!(System, configure_app);

-    // The configure function.
+    // The configuration function.
 The exact syntax is yet to be determined.
 See
     // the section Static Configuration for more. constance::configure! {
         fn configure_app(_: CfgBuilder<System>) -> Objects {